-A. Permitted uses and disclosures.
-Permitted uses and disclosures of PHI include:

-- 1. to the individual; - 2. incidental uses or disclosures, described below; - 3. to carry out treatment, payment or health care operations; - 4. pursuant to and in compliance with a valid authorization; - 5. pursuant to a verbal agreement from an individual that permits disclosure to a caregiver;
+- A. Permitted uses and disclosures.
+Permitted uses and disclosures of PHI include: - 1. to the individual; - 2. incidental uses or disclosures, described below; - 3. to carry out treatment, payment or health care operations; - 4. pursuant to and in compliance with a valid authorization; - 5. pursuant to a verbal agreement from an individual that permits disclosure to a caregiver; - 6. for certain "priority" purposes such as disclosures required by law;

-- 6. for certain "priority" purposes such as disclosures required by law; - 7. for various research purposes, pursuant to an appropriate waiver of authorization, as part of a limited data set and/or to create de-identified information (see policy on "Research"); - 8. for fund-raising, to the extent permitted under the Privacy and Security Rules; and - 9. to business associates, as described below.

-B. Incidental uses and disclosures.
-Incidental uses and disclosures that occur as a by-product of a use or disclosure otherwise permitted under the Privacy and Security Rules are explicitly permitted, so long as CASE has applied reasonable safeguards and implemented the minimum necessary standard, where applicable.

-C. Business associates.
-The disclosure of PHI to CASE's business associates is permitted in accordance with the guidelines set forth in CASE's policy entitled "Business Associates."

-D. Required disclosures.
-The Privacy and Security Rules require CASE to disclose PHI in the following instances:

-- 1. when the individual requests access to information about himself or herself; - 2. when the Department of Health and Human Services ("HHS") requests information to investigate or determine CASE's compliance with the rules; and - 3. when required by law or other priorities, as discussed further in CASE's policy for Disclosures of Protected Health Information Without Authorizations or Prior Agreement.
+- 7. for various research purposes, pursuant to an appropriate waiver of authorization, as part of a limited data set and/or to create de-identified information (see policy on 'Research''); - 8. for fundraising, to the extent permitted under the Privacy and Security Rules; and - 9. to business associates, as described below. - B. Incidental uses and disclosures.
+Incidental uses and disclosures that occur as a byproduct of a use or disclosure otherwise permitted under the Privacy and Security Rules are explicitly permitted, so long as CWRU has applied reasonable safeguards and implemented the minimum necessary standard, where applicable. - C. Business associates.
+The disclosure of PHI to CWRU'S business associates is permitted in accordance with the guidelines set forth in CWRU's policy entitled "Business Associates." - D. Required disclosures.
+The Privacy and Security Rules require CWRU to disclose PHI in the following instances: - 1. when the individual requests access to information about himself or herself; - 2. when the Department of Health and Human Services ("MS") requests information to investigate or determine CWRU's compliance with the rules; and - 3. when required by law or other priorities, as discussed further in CWRU's policy for Disclosures of Protected Health Information Without Authorizations or Prior Agreement.